FK Pardubice

 FK Pardubice is a Czech football club located in the city of Pardubice.
-It currently plays in the Czech First League.
+Since 2020, the club has played in the Czech First League.

 The club is the successor of TJ Tesla Pardubice, which merged with FC Loko Pardubice in 2008.

 History

 The club advanced to the Bohemian Football League in 2010 from the Czech Fourth Division.
 In 2012 the club was again promoted, this time to the Czech 2.
 Liga, after finishing second in the 2011–12 Bohemian Football League.
 Winners MFK Chrudim were not promoted due to their stadium not meeting league requirements.